ucla-labx/distbelief/README.md

 ## Installation/Development instructions

-You'll want to create a python3 virtualenv first, after which, you should run `make install`.
+You'll want to create a python3 virtualenv first by running `make setup`, after which, you should run `make install`.
-You'll then be able to use distbelief by importing
+You'll then be able to use distbelief by importing distbelief
 ```python

 from distbelief.optim import DownpourSGD